nens/cookiecutter-python-template/DEVELOPMENT.md

 (Note: this documentation was generated automatically.)

-## Python virtualenv
+## Initial python virtualenv

 Virtualenvs keep your global python installation nice and clean.
 They also help code completion.

-- Create the virtualenv in the `venv` dir.
+- Create the virtualenv in the `.venv` dir.
 This is a convention that's also picked up by vscode
 - Activate it when working on the project.
 - Install the requirements.

-    $ python3 -m venv venv --prompt cookiecutter-python-template
+    $ python3 -m venv .venv --prompt cookiecutter-python-template
-    $ venv/bin/activate
+    $ .venv/bin/activate         # <== On windows
+    $ source .venv/bin/activate  # <== On linux/mac
     $ pip install -r requirements.txt

-On mac/linux the activate step is slightly different:
+When you changed requirements, rerun the "pip install".
+Working on a project again after a time?: don't forget to activate again.

+## Python testing

+Just run:

+    $ pytest

+That'll discover your `test_*.py` or `*_test.py` files inside `cookiecutter_python_template`.

+VScode's big "run the tests" button should also automatically run it.

+Just running "tox" gives you a one-stop-shop for lint, test, coverage:

+    $ tox -q

+This is basically what is run on github.

+## Formatting + checks

+If you have `ruff` installed globally you can do this:

-    $ source venv/bin/activate
+    $ ruff format
+    $ ruff check --fix

+If you're using vscode with the "ruff" plugin, everything is nicely formatted and checked once you save a file.
+Quick and easy.

+All the checks/linters are available through "tox":

+    $ tox -qe lint